Zac Rosscup: Colorado Rockies (third stint)

 On August 25, 2020, Rosscup signed another minor league contract with the Colorado Rockies organization, who added him to their 60-man player pool.
 Rosscup did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-He became a free agent on November 2, 2020.
-On December 11, Rosscup re-signed with the Rockies organization on a new minor league contract.
+He became a free agent on November 2.

+On December 11, 2020, Rosscup re-signed with the Rockies organization on a new minor league contract.
 He was assigned to the Triple-A Albuquerque Isotopes to begin the 2021 season and recorded an 0.52 ERA in 17 appearances.
 On July 16, 2021, Rosscup was selected to the active roster.
 Rosscup recorded a 3.00 ERA in 4 appearances before being returned to Triple-A Albuquerque on August 5.

 Houston Astros

 On March 15, 2022, Rosscup signed a minor league contract with the Houston Astros.
-He was released on August 14, 2022.
+In 26 games for the Triple–A Sugar Land Space Cowboys, he registered a 3.10 ERA with 35 strikeouts in 29.0 innings pitched.
+On August 14, Rosscup was released by the Astros organization.

+Spire City Ghost Hounds

+On June 17, 2023, Rosscup signed with the Spire City Ghost Hounds of the Atlantic League of Professional Baseball.
+In 22 games (10 starts) for the Ghost Hounds, he registered a 4–4 record and 3.31 ERA with 84 strikeouts and 7 saves in 70 2/3 innings pitched.
+On September 15, Rosscup was released by Spire City.

+Mumbai Cobras

+On October 23, 2023, Rosscup was selected in the seventh round by the Mumbai Cobras, with the 51st overall pick, of the 2023 Baseball United inaugural draft.

+Toros de Tijuana

+On March 2, 2024, Rosscup signed with the Toros de Tijuana of the Mexican League.
+In 26 games (1 start) for Tijuana, he compiled a 4–2 record and 4.25 ERA with 41 strikeouts over 36 innings of work.
+Rosscup was released by the Toros on February 3, 2025.

+Piratas de Campeche

+On May 27, 2025, Rosscup signed with the Piratas de Campeche of the Mexican League.